Product

 Per user pricing can rarely stand alone

-In all of the examples we’ve shown so far, the companies aren’t relying on just per user pricing.
-Slack and Asana come the closest, but they both also have multiple plans with added features.
+In the examples we’ve shown, the companies aren’t relying on just per user pricing.
+Slack and Asana come the closest but have multiple plans with added features.

 Salesforce has different plan levels as well as add-on products and services.